 Part of building a trusted, strong company means staying humble, and that can mean periodically asking yourself, “Why should consumers come to me instead of one of our umpteen competitors?”
 Messaging and positioning needs specificity.
 Understand what sets you apart — and celebrate it!
 Similarly, if a specific need arises and its services still fit under your mission statement, adapt and expand.
 Keywords and competitors evolve, and if your company stays stagnant, it won’t grow as readily.

 Wondering if your audience knows what you offer?
 There’s one easy way to find out: to discover what your base really knows, try sharing a survey.
 Put together a quick questionnaire and publicize it in an e-blast.
 Stress that it’s a brief activity, and incentivize it with a company gift card or a cash reimbursement for their time.
 You’ll want to ask targeted questions that allow survey takers to say what they think you offer and who you serve.
 Use a blend or multiple-choice questions (which give way to helpful statistics and analysis) and open-ended ones (to hear personal accounts and anecdotes from your customers).
 Synthesize, learn, and pivot.

 Tight positioning and exact messaging mean you won’t get lost in the crowd.
 Audience cultivation and marketing is a thorough art backed by research and competitive differentiation.
-To see how your company can grow with these tools, download this second part of our 7 STEPS OF MARKETING, a guide that walks companies through the seven steps of successful marketing.
-Each step builds on the last, and at the end of the journey businesses won’t be the only grateful ones: customers will be as well because they’ll more coherently understand a brand and want to support it.
-If you are feeling like you need a professional to help you through this process, we invite you to reach out at firstname.lastname@example.org .
+To see how your company can grow with these tools, download the 7 STEPS OF MARKETING EBOOK, a guide that walks companies through the seven steps of successful marketing.
+Each step builds on the last, and at the end of the journey, businesses won’t be the only grateful ones; customers will be as well because they’ll more coherently understand a brand and want to support it.
+If you feel like you need a professional to help you through this process, we invite you to reach out to [email protected] .